8 Easy, Eco-Friendly Swaps To Make Right Now

 5 Mins Read

 We like to think that we don’t leave a massive footprint behind on our planet.
 But have you thought of the many little things in our daily routines that do add up?
-If you want to make some eco-friendly changes, now is the time.
-And no, we’re not talking about ditching single-use plastic straws- that’s so 2021.
-We’re upping the eco ante with 8 easy things that you might not have thought to swap out this Christmas, just in time to enter the New Year the sustainable way.
+If you want to make some eco-friendly changes, now is always the right time.
+And no, we’re not talking about ditching single-use plastic straws.
+We’re upping the eco ante with 8 easy things that you might not have thought to swap out.

 1. Ditch Conventional Sanitary Products For Eco-Friendly Alternatives